-Funding sources for the network and the studies running on the network include: the FSHD Society, Muscular Dystrophy Association, private philanthropy, National Institute of Neurological Disorders and Stroke, Friends of FSHD Research, Institute of Myology Association, and the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), Fulcrum Therapeutics, and Dyne Therapeutics.
+Funding sources for the network and the studies running on the network include: the FSHD Society, Muscular Dystrophy Association, private philanthropy, National Institute of Neurological Disorders and Stroke, Friends of FSHD Research, Institute of Myology Association, the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), Fulcrum Therapeutics, and Dyne Therapeutics.

 - Enables fundamental research to be done at scale and faster;

 - Attracts biopharmaceutical companies into the FSHD field;

 - Improves patient care by enforcing best practices and standards.

 The ReSOLVE study, the largest study ever conducted in FSHD, is currently being run on the network, and all of the network sites are also involved in clinical trials of new therapies.
 A second study, MOVE, is running on the network to understand which measures taken by a doctor during a clinical visit translate into meaningful changes in patients' daily lives.